Mississippi primaries whittle list of governor candidates

 Winning a primary requires a majority of the votes.
 If runoffs are needed, they will be Aug.
 27.

 Waller is hoping to force Reeves into a runoff.
-His campaign slogan, “the conservative Republican who can win in November,” plays on the idea that Reeves has made enemies with a heavy-handed style of guiding state lawmaking as lieutenant governor and that Reeves could be vulnerable to Hood, who has a history of winning crossover votes in heavily Republican parts of the state.
+His campaign slogan, “the conservative Republican who can win in November,” plays on the idea that Reeves has made enemies with a heavy-handed style of guiding state lawmaking as lieutenant governor, and that Reeves could be vulnerable to Hood, who has a history of winning crossover votes in heavily Republican parts of the state.

 In an interview Monday, Waller said he wants to increase teacher salaries that are among the lowest in the nation.